 3. Now, Expand Network Adapters.

-4. Right click on your network adapter and click on uninstall.
+4. Right click on your wireless network adapter and click on uninstall.

 5. Now, Click on Action and then click on Scan for hardware changes.

 Solution 2] – Use Network commands in cmd

 1 – Search cmd in windows search box located in taskbar.